Skip to main content

 3. Reduce Operating Costs and Improve Profitability

-Lower operating costs mean more available cash.
+Lower operating costs — combined with sharper pricing and margin analysis — mean more available cash.

 • Audit recurring subscriptions Cancel unused tools, software, or services.